We provide this overview to help you understand the

 - Member services will be able to confirm whether telepractice

 speech therapy requires a physician’s referral.
 If your plan requires a referral, please call your primary care clinic to request it prior to your first appointment.

 - If your diagnosis does not meet your plan’s coverage

 criteria for telepractice speech therapy, you will be responsible for all charges for your therapy.

-meet the criteria for coverage under your plan, you have appeal rights.
-We can provide you documentation from your medical records for that appeal; however we cannot submit the appeal for
+the criteria for coverage under your plan, you have appeal rights.
+We can provide you documentation from your medical records for that appeal; however we cannot submit the appeal for you.

 Medicare Not Accepted